 - How can families bring in more money?

 - Why put money in savings when interest rates are low?

-- Importance of knowing where your money goes.
+- Why is it important to know where your money goes.

-- How to budget when you are saving for something big?
+- How do you budget when you are saving for something big?

 - What is the envelope method of financial management that Dave Ramsey suggests?